blueag8/Sidetrack/README.md

 1. Background Image disappearing and not scaling
 2. Carousel animation jumping
 3. Social Media links not lining up
 4. Images not responding when change in viewport ie desktop to mobile view
-5. Was not obvious to the user when a page change had occured without seeing the URL or scrolling down the page.
+5. After feedback from a fellow student It Was pointed out that it was not obvious to the user when a page change had occured without seeing the URL or scrolling down the page.
 6. Animation causing page to jump

 #### Solutions

-i.
-ii.
-iii.
-iv.
+1. Removed the background image filepath from the Css Style sheet and put it into the html for each page.
+I also resized the original image.
+2. Resized the performances images using tinyjpg.com and re-saved into cloud9.
+   I adjusted the carousel-inner styles by giving a new height and in addition targeted the carousel-inner item image with adjusting the height and margin top.
+3. The Facebook icon had a different alignment to the other two links because they were classed as img-circle.
+To amend this issue I removed the margin-top from the img-circle class and I styled the .fa class with vertical-alignment middle.
+4. this was a matter of adjusting the media qeuries
+5. To maintain the consistancy of the website the background and navigation was kept the same.
+To make it more obvious to the user that the webpage has changed an opaque animation was added which slides up the page on load.
+6. I found that after a suggestion from one of the mentors that I needed to wrap rows and columns with a container for bootstrap.
+I edited the html to ensure that I had containers around my rows.
+This seemed to adjust some of the layout.
+   I also adjusted the values for the Main properties and this seemed to help reduce the appearance of the jumping when the opaque overlay is being animated.